 If you're well, it's really important you go to all your appointments and scans for the health of you and your baby.

-Conditions that can cause stomach pain and need to be checked urgently include:
+Some conditions that can cause stomach pain need to be checked urgently.

 This is when a fertilised egg implants outside the womb, for example in a fallopian tube.
-The pregnancy can't survive and needs to be removed with medicine or surgery.
+The pregnancy cannot survive and needs to be removed with medicine or surgery.

 Symptoms typically appear between 4 and 12 weeks of pregnancy and can include: